kun99/video-hosting/README.md

 - comments, likes, views features were implemented
 - comments, likes, views are all either eventually consistent or updated in real time by utilizing both RESTful apis and websockets
 - notifications implemented but doesn't seem to be updating in real time

+##

+Ultimately failed in deploying the project in k8s in a working state.